 J League 30th Anniversary Match

-The J-League celebrates its 30th anniversary on May 15th.
+The J League will celebrate its 30th anniversary on May 15th this year.

-On this day, we all have such memories
+On this day, we all remember such memories.

 Announcement of final voting results!